Who we are

 The Ontario SPCA's mission is to facilitate and provide for province-wide leadership on matters relating to the prevention of cruelty to animals and the promotion of animal welfare.

-The Ontario SPCA is seen as the recognized authority on animal welfare issues and making a measurable difference for animals.
+The vision of the Ontario SPCA is to be the recognized authority on animal welfare issues and making a measurable difference for animals.
 The Ontario SPCA is an integral part of each community, promoting mutually beneficial human-animal interactions, and is viewed as a desirable organization for volunteerism and support.

-The future for Ontario that the Ontario SPCA is working to help create:
+The future that the Ontario SPCA is working to create includes:

 The Society's goal is to be a strong, unified and collaborative organization dedicated to the cultivation of a compassionate Ontario for all animals.